prg-grp/coding-with-ai/README.md

 # Coding with AI
-## A Developer’s Sketchbook Across the Development Workflow
+## A Programmer’s Sketchbook Across the Development Workflow

 To access this content, you can
 * Clone this repository to play with the Jupyter notebooks